AjayRaut1/AjayRaut1/README.md

 ## 🚀 About Me
-🎓 I am Ajay Raut, a Front End Web Developer (specializing in React Applications) and a Top Rated Freelancer on Upwork.
+🎓 I am Ajay Raut, a Front End Web Developer (specializing in React Applications) .
 I am also pursuing my Bachelor in Computer Science & Engineering from Sinhgad College of Engineering and will graduate in mid-2024.

 👨‍💻 I enjoy contributing to Open Source Projects and have contributed to several.
 I am really enthusiastic about learning new technology.
 Till 2022, I learned Kotlin, Android Development, Frontend Architecture and Blockchain development & DApps.